MicrosoftDocs/azure-devops-docs/docs/project/search/functional-code-search.md

 In a Git project, you see a list of the repositories that it contains.
 Use the project and repository checkboxes to widen your search.
 You can search more or all projects, or narrow your search to fewer projects and repositories.
 If there are more than a few projects or repositories, use the **Show more** link to see them all.

-Code Search can index multiple branches in a Git repository - by default it indexes files in only the default branch of your Git repositories;  usually the **main** branch.
-Specify the branches for each repository for Code Search indexing in the **Options** tab of the **Repositories** section, [project settings page](../navigation/go-to-service-page.md#open-project-settings).
+Code Search can index multiple branches in a Git repository.
+By default it indexes files in only the default branch of your Git repositories.
+Your default branch is usually the **main** branch.
+Specify the branches for each repository, indexing in the **Options** tab of the **Repositories** section, [project settings page](../navigation/go-to-service-page.md#open-project-settings).

 ::: moniker range=">= azure-devops-2019"
 ![Configure Git branches to include in search](media/advanced-work-item-search-syntax/configure-branches.png)